smartdevicelink/sdl_server_guides/docs/Getting Started/API/index.md

 ### Introduction
 Below are the API routes that the Policy Server exposes.

-For the routes that intend to be exposed outside of using the policy server UI, such as the policy table update routes, CORS is enabled.
+There may be CORS issues in the case where a separate web app needs to make API calls to the policy server, such as an HMI using the `applications/store` route.
+For cases like these, CORS is enabled.
 Preflight is also enabled for sufficiently complex POST requests.
 See below for the routes which have CORS or preflight enabled by default.
-The full list of routes can also be seen in the project's `app/v1/app.js` file.
+The full list of routes and their middleware can also be seen in the project's `app/v1/app.js` file.

 | Route               | CORS | Preflight |
 |---------------------|------|-----------|